gaperton/ionic-views/docs/optimization-guidelines.md

 Seems to be a good idea.
 Right?
 Nah, it's not!
 Surprisingly, **tests shows that the first option consumes less memory**.

-We're not really avoiding an object's creation here as we intended.
-Functions are first-class objects in JS, so when we define a function not only creates the bytecode for the function body, but also creates the function object on the heap.
+Thing is that we're not really avoiding an object's creation here as we intended.
+Functions are first-class objects in JS.
+When we define a function, the function object with properties is being created on the heap, not just the bytecode for the function body.
 An empty function *add about ~80 bytes in total*.
 The bytecode with a switch statement + function object makes `dayToSchedule()` to consume more memory than the statically allocated `days` object.

 The fact that even an empty function reduce our memory by 80-100 bytes leads us to important conclustion: **don't make a function without a reason.** If your particular function is small that's fine, but the programming style relying on small functions should be avoided if possible.